Epoxy Flooring Lifespan: How Long Do Epoxy Floors Last?

 Practical lifespan expectations, key durability factors, and maintenance tips for epoxy floors in homes, businesses and industrial facilities across Vancouver & BC.

-Epoxy flooring has a reputation for being tough, seamless and long lasting.
-But how long an epoxy floor actually lasts depends heavily on where it is installed, how it was installed and how it is maintained.
+Epoxy flooring has a reputation for being tough, seamless, and long lasting.
+But how long an epoxy floor actually lasts depends heavily on where it’s installed, how it was installed, and how it’s maintained.

-In this guide, we break down typical lifespan ranges for residential garages, commercial spaces and industrial facilities in Vancouver and across BC.
-We also cover the biggest factors that shorten or extend the life of an epoxy system, and when it makes sense to recoat instead of replace.
+In this guide, we break down realistic lifespan ranges for residential garages, commercial spaces, and industrial facilities in Vancouver and across BC.
+We also cover the biggest factors that shorten (or extend) the life of an epoxy system — and when it makes sense to recoat instead of replace.

 How long do epoxy floors last in real-world conditions?

 Lifespan is not a single number.
-It changes with use, environment, system build and prep.
+It changes with use, environment, system build, and prep quality.
 The table below shows typical ranges when floors are installed correctly and maintained reasonably well.

 Environment Typical Epoxy Lifespan What usually limits lifespan